edge/link/README.md

 ### `new Server(options)`

-Creates a new authenticated WebSocket server.
+Creates a new authenticated Link server.

 #### Options